What is Kubernetes?

 Automate provisioning, upgrading, monitoring, and scaling with the fully managed Microsoft Azure Kubernetes Service (AKS).
 Get serverless Kubernetes, a simpler development-to-production experience, and enterprise-grade security and governance.Learn more about AKS

-Kubernetes was created by—and thrives because of—the thousands of individuals and hundreds of corporations who have given their wisdom, code, and effort to the project.
-Build the success of your software on top of their impassioned, continuing contributions.
+Kubernetes was created by—and thrives because of—the thousands of individuals and hundreds of organizations who have given their wisdom, code, and continuing support to the people who use it.
+Build the success of your software on top of their impassioned contributions.

 To make Kubernetes easier for organizations to adopt—and easier for developers to use—Microsoft has tripled the number of employees who participate in the open source project in just three years.
 Now the third-leading corporate contributor, Microsoft works to make Kubernetes more enterprise-friendly and accessible by bringing the latest learnings and best practices from working with diverse customers to the Kubernetes community.